Witch Hats

-Witch Hats are a rock band based in Melbourne, Australia.
+Witch Hats are an Australian rock band formed in Melbourne in 2004.

 History

-Formation & Wound of a Little Horse (2005 - 2007)
+Formation & Wound of a Little Horse (2004-2007)

-The band was formed in late 2005 by guitarist and vocalist Kris Buscombe with drummer Duncan Blachford, who moved to Melbourne from Tasmania to start a band.
+The band was formed in late 2004 by guitarist and vocalist Kris Buscombe with drummer Duncan Blachford, who moved to Melbourne from Tasmania to start a band.
 Shortly after a self-titled demo CD was released, Buscombe recruited his younger brother Ash to play bass.
 By the time the group was prepared to release their first EP, Wound of a Little Horse produced by Phill Calvert (The Birthday Party) on In-Fidelity Recordings in 2006, Tom Barry had also joined the line-up.
 A 7-inch single, "Before I Weigh" was released in November 2007 as a teaser for their upcoming debut, Cellulite Soul.

-Cellulite Soul & US Tour (2008)
+Cellulite Soul and US Tour (2008)

 Again working with Phill Calvert, Cellulite Soul was released in March 2008.
 Shortly after, the band embarked on a US tour with The Drones.
 While in the US, they released the single "Hellhole" on the New York indie label New York Night Train.
 They filmed the video clip for their song, "Check the Center" in a desert in Arizona and recorded new material for Solarium Down the Causeway in Oakland, California.
 Their cover of The Breeders' song "The She" was released on the compilation album Gigantic: A Tribute To Kim Deal (American Laundromat Records).